 Redaction Best Practices

-After covering what redaction is and what information needs to be protected during the redaction process, we’ll get into the best practices of performing proper redactions.
+After covering what redaction is and what information needs to be protected during the redaction process, we’ll get into the best practices for performing proper redactions.
 By using redaction best practices, teams and agencies can prevent issues with privacy laws, legal processes, transparency, chain of command, and more.

 Automated Redaction